databrickslabs/remorph/CONTRIBUTING.md

 ```

 While you may choose an IDE of your choice (PyCharm, VS Code, IntelliJ IDEA), the below IDE configuration is in reference with IntelliJ IDEA CE.
-As of writing, we are already using IntelliJ IDEA 2024.3+.
 You may download and install it from: [IntelliJ IDEA](https://www.jetbrains.com/idea/download/other.html)

 Configure your IDE to: